 My first mountain bike was a 530$ hardtail with an entry-level spring suspension fork and hydraulic disk breaks.

 After riding my entry-level hardtail mountain bike for about one and a half years I started to understand what I enjoy the most and the types of terrain I was riding on.
-In this period I become much more informed and I developed my basic mountain biking skills.
+During this period I become much more informed and I developed my basic mountain biking skills.

 Now that my skills have increased so does my desire for a more stable mountain bike that can descend faster.
 I had more knowledge about mountain bike components and the service needs of more expensive bikes.